quadrama/gerdracor-coref/README.md

 ## General Information

 The GerDraCor-Coref (German Drama Corpus for Coreference) is a fork of the [GerDraCor](https://github.com/dracor-org/gerdracor) and contains coreference annotations for a subset of the GerDraCor texts.
 The texts are all German dramatic texts, written between 1730 and 1920.
-Annotated are all noun phrases, singletons were removed though.
+Annotated are all noun phrases, singletons were removed.
 Additionally, generic entities, abstract anaphora and amiguous mentions are also marked explicitely.
 In case of the latter two, only a part of the corpus has been annotated.

 ### File Naming